antoniofull/react-fluid-text/README.md

 }
 ```

 The only required prop is `text`.
-The rest is optional, but depending on the font you might want to tweak the `compressor` value.
+The rest is optional, but depending on the font you might want to tweak the `compressor` value for resize more or less aggressively.
 See below props.
-You can pass custom `styles` and `className` of course.
+You can also pass custom `styles` and `className` of course.

 ### Props